edencohen580-design/iherb-testing-project/docs/bug-reports/BUG-CART-002.md

 **Environment:**
 - OS: Windows 11
 - Browser: Chrome
+- Language: Hebrew / English
 - URL: https://il.iherb.com

 ---

 **Preconditions:**
 1. User is logged in
-2. Cart is initially empty
+2. Cart is empty

 ---

 **Steps to Reproduce:**
 1. Search for any product
-2. Add products to the cart
+2. Add products to the cart one by one
-3. Continue adding beyond 15 items
+3. Continue adding items until exceeding 15
-4. Navigate to the cart
+4. Open the cart
-5. Click **“Proceed to Checkout”**
+5. Attempt to proceed to checkout

 ---

 **Expected Result:**
-- System should prevent adding more items OR show immediate warning
+- The system should prevent adding more than 15 items
+**OR**
+- Display a clear warning message once the limit is reached

 ---

 **Actual Result:**
-- User can add up to 22 items without warning
+- User can add up to **22 items** without any warning
-- Only during checkout the system blocks the order
+- Only at checkout the user receives an error
+- The limitation is not enforced during product addition

 ---

-**Impact:**
+**Impact / Risk:**
+- Users waste time adding items they cannot purchase
-- High frustration
+- Causes checkout frustration
-- Checkout failure at late stage
+- Reduces trust in the platform's reliability

 ---